-In this article, I would like to explain the reasons for recommending the Scotch Game as a way to combat 1.e4 e5 instead of many other possibilities that exist out there.
-As a person who has played nearly exclusively 1.e4 e5 on the Black side, and a person who just published a Black course on 1.e4 e5 and is about to publish a book, I can definitely say that White does not have any opening advantage in 1.e4 e5.
+Scotch Game and the reasons for recommending it.
+In this article, I would like to explain why to use the Scotch Game as a way to combat 1.e4 e5 instead of many other possibilities that exist out there.
+As a person who has played nearly exclusively 1.e4 e5 on the Black side, and a person who just published a Black course on 1.e4 e5.
+And, is about to publish a book, I can definitely say that White does not have any opening advantage in 1.e4 e5.

 Once we acknowledge this fact, it becomes easier for us to make an informed, smart choice about how to build the repertoire.
 Logically, if there is no advantage, there is no need in going for the main Ruy Lopez variations, as White needs to spend years learning theory and getting acquainted with typical positions.

 It might look like there are other choices, such as Italian or Four Knights.
 However, according to my experience of private coaching, most club players have a repertoire, or at least a good understanding, of what to do against these popular openings.
 Thus, it is difficult to count on the surprise effect.

 Besides that, in those openings, it’s mostly Black who chooses the direction of the game.
 For example, take a look at this typical Italian position.

 This is one of the basic Italian positions.
 Now Black can choose between such options: